jp-x-g/oraclefordeletion/README.md

 Optional arguments:
 ```
--h, --help                           Show this help message and exit
+-h, --help                           Show this help message and exit.
 -b DAYS, --back DAYS                 Number of days to parse.
 Default is 7.
 This will be overridden
                                        if you specify both "latest" and "earliest"!
 -l YYYY-MM-DD, --latest YYYY-MM-DD   Date to parse back from.
 Default is today (UTC)
 -e YYYY-MM-DD, --earliest YYYY-MM-DD Date to parse back to.
 Default is to determine it
                                        automatically by subtracting "back" from "latest".
 -o, --overwrite                      Overwrite existing data when saving skeletons.
 Only do this if
                                        you want to completely restart the reprocessing.
 -s S, --sleep S                      Time, in seconds, to delay between receiving an API response
                                        and sending the next request.
 Default is 0.5.
 -d, --dryrun                         Run the script without actually sending queries to the API.
                                        This may break stuff.
 -v, --verbose                        Spam the terminal AND runlog with insanely detailed info.
 -c, --configure                      Set up directories and runlog, then show config data and exit.
 -x, --explain                        Display detailed info about what this program does, then exit.